lenavoigt/mass-disk-processor/README.md

       ```
    - *Note: Plugins not listed in enabled_plugins will not run, even if they are imported and registered in the plugin registry*

 > You should make sure that your plugin always returns the same result fields (returning None for each field where no value was retrieved).
 This ensures consistent column ordering across all disk image results.
+> This is achieved by defining the `expected_results` list in your plugin and using the base class’s result-handling methods (`create_result()`, `set_result()`, and `set_results()`) exclusively to initialize and populate result fields.

+# Calling External Programs from Plugins

+It's also possible that a plugin invokes external tools and parses their output as part of the metric collection process.
+The `mdp_plugins/external_program_demo.py` plugin demonstrates how to run a simple external command using Python’s subprocess module.
+A more complex example is shown in `mdp_plugins/plaso.py`, where several external scripts from Plaso are executed (i.e., `log2timeline.py`, `psort.py`, and `pinfo.py`).
+In this plugin, the resulting logs and output files are stored and parsed to extract metric data.